← Back to Blog

-Everyone knows that staring at your phone before bed is not great for sleep.
-But most people think the problem begins and ends with blue light.
+A single 45-minute scroll session before bed can delay your sleep onset by 30 minutes and reduce the quality of every sleep stage that follows.
+Most people think the problem begins and ends with blue light.
 The reality is more nuanced — and understanding the full picture can help you make smarter choices about your evening screen habits.

 The Blue Light Problem (and Its Limits)

 Blue light emitted by phone screens suppresses melatonin production, the hormone your body uses to signal that it is time to sleep.
-A landmark 2014 study from Harvard Medical School found that reading on a light-emitting device before bed delayed the onset of sleep, reduced melatonin secretion, and decreased next-morning alertness compared to reading a printed book.
+Research from Harvard Medical School suggests that reading on a light-emitting device before bed delayed the onset of sleep, reduced melatonin secretion, and decreased next-morning alertness compared to reading a printed book.

 Mental Stimulation Matters More Than You Think